 Now, let’s take a look at professional issues that almost every manager can solve to ensure the perfect professional habits:

-The best thing that agents end by focusing on the activity rather than results is that they become time-servant going through 8 AM till 5 PM shift.
+The best thing that agents end by focusing on the activity rather than results is that they become time-servant going through the 8 AM till 5 PM shift.

 - Lack of experience.
-It’s common that most entry-level agents are mistaken almost in anything they do.
+It’s common that most entry-level agents are mistaken for almost anything they do.
 Until they collect some experience, which is about 3 months or so.
 There’s no way to avoid these mistakes, only persistence and enough knowledge will do the job.